Comics @ San Diego State University

 San Diego was the perfect location for such an endeavor.
 While the first San Diego Comic-Con attracted a mere seventy-five attendees in 1970, that number increased to over 130,000 annually shortly after the turn of the twenty-first century.
 SDCC’s close proximity to Los Angeles enticed Hollywood to become regular exhibiters, turning the event into the premier comics and pop culture convention in the country.

 It turned out to not only be the right place, however, but the right time as well.
 “Back in 2010, our original single-issue comic book collection totaled just under eighteen hundred titles,” Pamela Jackson told SDCC attendees.
 “Mostly underground, and the graphic novels we had probably brought the total collection up to about three thousand.
 So it was very small.”
-The year 2010 was also the fortieth anniversary of San Diego Comic-Con, and Richard Alf – one of the original co-founders of the event – announced that he was donating his archives from the early years of the convention to San Diego State University.
+The year 2010 was also the fortieth anniversary of San Diego Comic-Con, and Richard Alf – one of the original co-founders of the event – decided to donate his archives from the early years of the convention to San Diego State University.

 Around that same time, two local comic book aficionados likewise decided to donate to SDSU, specifically their collection of comic books that numbered in the tens-of-thousands.
 “We saw an untapped potential for a large academic library collection of comics, and we went for it,” Jackson said.
 Over an eight-year period, San Diego State University amassed sixty thousand single issue comic books, with graphic novels bringing the total collection to 100,000 – the largest academic comic book collection in the United States.